How We Got Started

 On the other hand, big media companies continue to push commissioned sales teams to sell print and digital media products they know don’t really work.

 In desperation, some local business owners have tried bringing marketing functions in-house.
 Unfortunately, the business results seldom recoup the production, operations, and media spend much less actually grow the business.

 That night John and Mike realized that local business owners need an advocate.
 They needed someone with years of local media experience to help them rise above the noise and grow their business.

 And that, my friends, is how Rise Local got started.

 Meet the Founders

-Since 2000 Mike has helped hundreds of DFW local business owners save millions in wasted marketing expenses by eliminating broken agency relationships, wasteful ad spend, and useless online services that fail to deliver results.
+Since 2000 Mike has helped hundreds of Dallas area local business owners save millions in wasted marketing expenses by eliminating broken agency relationships, wasteful ad spend, and useless online services that fail to deliver results.
 Mike’s straightforward, no-nonsense approach to local marketing transforms struggling businesses into market leaders, saving jobs, and restoring family fortunes.

-More of an advocate than a sales guy, Mike is a long time Board of Directors Member of the DFWSEM and a frequent contributor to the BBB & Local U. He is also a popular speaker at leading industry events including the State of Search, Rocks Digital, and Pubcon.
+More of an advocate and strategist than a sales guy, Mike is a long time Board of Directors Member of the DFWSEM and a frequent contributor to the BBB & Local U. He is also a popular speaker at leading industry events including the State of Search, Rocks Digital, and Pubcon.

 When Mike isn’t helping business owners improve their online marketing results he is tuning up LS race cars or playing with his kids.